bchainhub/foxar-docs/versioned_docs/version-1/faq.md

 ### How do I use Spark offline?

-Spark will sometimes check for newer Solidity versions that fit your project.
+Spark will sometimes check for newer Ylem versions that fit your project.
 To use Spark offline, use the `--offline` flag.

 ### I'm getting Solc errors